 Music Director Daniel Harding

-Harding started to play the trumpet as a child, but in his teens his interest in conducting took over.
-When he was seventeen he gave a performance of Arnold Schoenberg’s Pierrot Lunaire with a student ensemble, which led to a job as assistant to Sir Simon Rattle with the City of Birmingham Symphony Orchestra for a year.
-He ended his time there by conducting the orchestra himself, which was his professional début as a conductor.
+Harding started out playing the trumpet, but in his teens, the interest in conducting took over.
+17 years old, he led a performance of Schönberg’s Pierrot Lunaire with a student ensemble.
+This led to a job assisting Simon Rattle with the City of Birmingham Symphony Orchestra for a year.
+The time with Rattle and the orchestra ended with Harding’s professional debut, conducting the orchestra himself.